 In 1880 William Terry Wise was a young farmer in Johnson County, following a plow across a field.
-By the night of October 2, 1884 Wise was a Fort Worth deputy marshal, following a trail of paper scraps that would lead him straight into an ambush and a shallow grave in a place called the “terra incognita.”
+By the night of October 2, 1884 Wise was a Fort Worth deputy marshal, following a trail of paper scraps across a place called the “terra incognita.”
+That trail would lead Wise straight into an ambush and a shallow grave.

 Wise had grown up in Johnson County.
 The 1880 census listed him as a teenaged farmer.